anglc/opensymphony-xwork-backup/src/etc/README.txt

 === Building ===
 If you'd like to build your own version of XWork, we've included everything you need in this distribution.
-The ant script, build.xml, contains a "dist" task that you can launch to create your own xwork jar.
-Simply run "ant dist" to create your own version of XWork.
+The ant script, build.xml, contains a "jar" task that you can launch to create your own xwork jar.
+The only thing you must do before hand is set up the proper jars in the ANT_HOME/lib directory.
+These jars are:

-This is a simplified ant build configuration.
-If you want to build the entire distribution, have a look at the included documentation (docs/wikidocs/Building XWork.html).
-You'll find a detailed description of the maven2 based build in there.
+ * lib/bootstrap/clover-license.jar
+ * lib/build/clover.jar
+ * lib/build/junit.jar

+Once you've copied these three jars in to the ANT_HOME/lib directory, simply run "ant jar" to create your own version of XWork.